Creating a Career Development Plan: Tips and Strategies

 Steps to create Your Career Development Plan

-Creating a career development plan is about evaluating your strengths and weaknesses of skillsets then implementing active steps to professional advancement.
+Creating a career development plan is about evaluating your strengths and weaknesses in the skillsets and then taking proactive steps towards professional development.

-The first step in creating your career plan of development is to review your current competencies, skillsets strengths, areas of strength, and areas that require improvement.
+The first step in creating your career development plan is to review your abilities, capabilities strengths, areas of strength, and areas for improvement.

 Ask yourself these questions: